easypanel-io/website/docs/05-templates/jellyfin/index.md

 ## Description

-Jellyfin is a volunteer-built media solution that allows you to collect, manage, and stream your media.
-It is a free software entertainment system that puts you in control of your media.
-With Jellyfin, you can enjoy your entire movie collection, watch your favorite shows, listen to music, watch live TV, read books, organize photos, and share memories with friends and family.
-Jellyfin is available on various platforms, including web, desktop, Android, Apple, Amazon, Roku, and Kodi.
-It is privacy-focused, with no tracking or central servers collecting your data.
-Jellyfin is free to download and use, and it is community-built with contributions from volunteers.
-You can get started by downloading and setting up your server today.
+Jellyfin is a free software media system that allows you to take full control of your media.
+It enables you to collect, manage, and stream your media from your own server to any device.
+With Jellyfin, you can enjoy your entire movie collection, watch your favorite shows, listen to your music, and even read your books and comics.
+It also offers features for live TV and DVR, allowing you to watch TV and set automatic recordings to expand your library.
+Jellyfin also provides a SyncPlay feature, making remote movie nights easier than ever.
+The app is available on most popular platforms, ensuring your media is ready to follow you wherever you go.
+Jellyfin is licensed under the GNU GPL, meaning you can use, study, modify, build, and distribute it for free.
+It is a privacy-focused solution with no tracking or central servers collecting your data.

 ## Instructions